pmcgrenery/WxBrief/README.md

 - JavaScript

-## Frameworks, Libraries, Programs, Online Tools and APIs Used
+## Frameworks, Libraries, Programs, Online Tools

 - **[JQuery](https://www.jquery.com)**.
 Used extensively throughout the project to select elements, animate elements, make calls to API among many other things.

 - **[JQuery UI](https://www.jqueryui.com)** This library was used on the About page to implement the accordion animation.

 - **[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)** Used throughout the project to implement the vast majority of the responsiveness in the design.

+- **[Leaflet Map](https://www.leafletjs.com)**.
+Used as the foundation for the interactive radar map.
+This is a free and open-source javascript library.

+- **[Leaflet Providers](https://github.com/leaflet-extras/leaflet-providers)** This Leaflet plugin was added to the project to simplify the addition of Mapbox base layers to the map.
+This is a free open-source plugin.

 - **[Font Awesome](https://fontawesome.com/)**.
 Used for the icons that were included throughout the project.